 As we mentioned before, Cernunnos is often identified with the horned deity of Celtic mythology and folklore.
 Interestingly enough, the very theonym ‘Cernunnos’ is rather a general or conventional one often used in Celtic studies.
 As such the term is found only once in the historical context – mentioned in the Pillar of the Boatmen, a Roman column dating from circa 1st century AD, possibly erected by a guild of Celtic sailors.

-To that end, this column, dedicated to Emperor Tiberius, has inscriptions in Latin but with features of Gaulish language that goes on to depict a ‘mix’ of Celtic deities and Roman mythical figures as bas-reliefs (Cernunnos pictured above).
+To that end, this column, dedicated to Emperor Tiberius, has inscriptions in Latin but with features of Gaulish language that go on to depict a ‘mix’ of Celtic deities and Roman mythical figures as bas-reliefs (Cernunnos pictured above).

 However, quite intriguingly, the visual representations of the horned deity (as one of the Celtic gods) predate such inscriptions and names by centuries, including small figurines dating from circa 7th-4th century BC and Ist century BC, from different parts of western Europe.